 Looking for a free tool instead?
 Moz Link Explorer, Ahrefs’ Backlink Checker and Majestic’s Link Graph are fantastic and effective options, although none of those tools are backed by a database quite as comprehensive as Semrush’s:

-Regardless of which tool you choose to use, you’ll have made a significant step toward identifying (and ultimately removing) bad links that are tarnishing your site’s reputation.
+Regardless of which tool you choose to use, you’ll have made a significant step toward identifying (and ultimately removing) bad incoming links that are tarnishing your site’s reputation.

 How Do I Stop Bad Links?